pagekit/docs/themes.md

 ## Templating

-Templating in Pagekit is powered using the [Razr Templating engine](https://github.com/pagekit/razr). `/templates/template.razr.php` is the main layout file.
+Templating in Pagekit is powered by the [Razr Templating engine](https://github.com/pagekit/razr). `/templates/template.razr.php` is the main layout file.
 Here's a minimal example:

 ```html